JohnEarnest/Decker/docs/lilt.md

 | `array[x y]`     | Create a new _array_ with size `x` and cast string `y`, or decode an encoded array string `x`.                              | Decker  |
 | `image[x]`       | Create a new _image_ interface with size `x` (`(width,height)`) or decode an encoded image string.                          | Decker  |
 | `sound[x]`       | Create a new _sound_ interface with size `x` (sample count) or decode an encoded sound string.                              | Decker  |

+0) If `print[]` or `error[]` are given a single _array interface_ as an argument, the raw bytes of that array will be sent to _stdout_ or _stderr_, respectively, with no trailing newline.
+In this way it is possible to print characters which do not have a valid representation as Lil strings, like Unicode block characters.

 1) `dir[]` of a file results in an empty table.
 Directory tables contain:
 - `dir`:  if an item is a directory `1`, and otherwise `0`.